 Trying out a free homeschooling curriculum is a great way to find out what suits you and your child best.

 Here's a list of the ones which get top marks.

 Ambleside Online is a free home school curriculum designed to be as close as possible to the curriculum Charlotte Mason used.
 The curriculum uses as many free online books as possible, and there is no cost to use this information or join the support group.

-I got asked a question about how to start homeschooling using low cost materials.
-Tressa and Laurie are just two of the people who recommend Easy Peasy, which is a complete, free online Christian homeschool curriculum.
+April, Tressa and Laurie are just three of the people I know who recommend Easy Peasy, which is a complete, free online Christian homeschool curriculum.

 Most states offer some type of online public school courses to resident students.
 Some states offer full online high school diploma programs, while others offer a limited number of virtual courses.